Skip to main content

 import { useMemo } from "react";

-import { providers } from "ethers";
+import { BrowserProvider, JsonRpcSigner } from "ethers";

-import { useWalletClient } from "wagmi";
+import { useConnectorClient } from "wagmi";

-function walletClientToSigner(walletClient) {
+function walletClientToSigner(client) {

 const network = {